 Probably the best thing that you can do if you have missed a car payment, or are about to, is to call your lender.
 Lenders don’t like it if you miss a payment, but they would much prefer to work out any problems you are having than repossess.
 They may be willing to defer your payment for thirty days or refinance your existing loan.
 Maybe both.
 Refinancing will allow you to spread out your payments over a longer period of time, thus lowering your monthly bill.
 That lower payment may save you enough money to keep you from losing your car.

 You might have to refinance at a higher rate, but it is also possible that your rate will go down.
 Whether you will be able to refinance or not depends on several things, including your credit history, prior payment record and the reason you are now falling behind.
 But the only way you will know for sure is to talk to your lender.

 Your best bet to avoid repossession and damaging your credit may be to sell the car yourself.
 First, ask your lender how much you currently owe on your loan.
 It is called the payoff amount.
 Then determine your vehicle’s true market value.
 You may find that you can sell your car for more than the payoff amount.
 And even if the result would be a remaining balance on the loan, selling might still be your best alternative.
 Again, talk to your lender.
-They may be willing to forgive the balance in order to avoid the cost and hassle of repossession.
+They may be willing to forgive the balance to avoid the cost and hassle of repossession.

 Falling behind on your car payments is a real problem, but turning off the lights and hiding will not make it go away.
 As with most things in life, honesty is the best policy.
 It is in your best interest to face your payment difficulties and deal with them squarely.
 Contact your lender and let them know what is happening.
 They will want to help.
 It’s in their best interest, too.